 7.7.
 Future Physical Publications:

-By agreeing to these terms and conditions, it is assumed that you also agree to allow the Society of American Armigers to publish your arms and information in a hardbound book: The Society of American Armigers' Register of Arms.
+By agreeing to these terms and conditions, it is assumed that you also agree to allow the Society of American Armigers to publish your arms and information in a hardbound book: Register of The Society of American Armigers.
 If you do NOT want your information published, please contact us and inform us of your decision.
 We will make certain that your information is NOT published in physical form.

 7.8.
 The Right to Remove Registry Entries: